darebrawley/mip653/_projects/syllabus.md

 Mapping overlaps, intersections, and paths
 Mapping proximity and concentration

+The final weeks of class will be dedicated to synthesizing methods and topics covered towards the development of the final project.

 Each section will consist of lectures on the geographic concepts under consideration, discussions of readings and example projects/maps, and skills-focused workshops.
 After each workshop students will complete weekly (or biweekly) mapping assignments requiring increasingly independent work leading towards the final project.

-### Thematic Focus
+### Thematic/Geographic Focus
 The course will focus on current equitable development goals in Newark.
-Using the Newark Forward plan as a guide the skills based mapping assignments will be framed as a series of case studies on issues addressed in the plan.
+Using the Newark Forward plan as a guide, the skills based mapping assignments will use datasets with relevance to issues addressed in the plan.
 Students will be asked to develop a final project that uses the plan as a starting point to define a research or advocacy project focused on Newark.

 ### Learning Objectives
 After completing this course students will: